flynx/actions.js/README.md

   2. implementation action (inner)
   3. post phase of protocol action (outer)

+  **Notes:**
-  NOTE: this will not affect to protocol/signature of the outer action
-    in any way.
+  - this will not affect to protocol/signature of the outer action in any way.
-  NOTE: both the inner and outer actions will get passed the same
+  - both the inner and outer actions will get passed the same arguments.
-    arguments.
-  NOTE: another use-case is testing/debugging actions.
+  - another use-case is testing/debugging actions.
-  NOTE: this is effectively the inside-out of normal action overloading.
+  - this is effectively the inside-out of normal action overloading.
-  NOTE: there is intentionally no shorthand for this feature, to avoid
-    confusion and to discourage the use of this feature unless really necessary.
+  - there is intentionally no shorthand for this feature, to avoid confusion and to discourage the use of this feature unless really necessary.